PanickingLynx/LookupPy/README.md

 Get it from [mongodb.com](https://www.mongodb.com/ "MongoDB") Find the server and run (as root):
 ```
-dpkg -i ./the_downloaded_deb
+sudo dpkg -i ./the_downloaded_deb
-service mongod start
+sudo service mongod start
 ```
 If there are errors restart your machine.

 Next run (as root):
 ```
-service tor restart
+sudo service tor restart
 cd /where_you_saved_the_tool/
-pip3 install -r ./requirements.txt
+sudo pip3 install -r ./requirements.txt
-python3 ./akuma.py
+sudo python3 ./akuma.py
 ```
 Then you are done.
 Warning!
-The Tool will only work under Linux and as root!
-If there are errors with my instructions let me know!
+The Tool will only work under Linux and with sudo!
+(For some reason there are errors when run directly from root) If there are errors with my instructions let me know!

 ### How does it work?